ArcGIS Blog

 You can continue to refine your results by adding metrics like population age or family clusters to do the following:

 The scope of available demographic data and variety of ways you can use it to improve your spatial analysis are extensive.
 With an ArcGIS account, you can access an even richer catalog of data refinements to clarify your map visualization.
-Explore what Esri’s library offers to each account type.
+See the Accounts topic to explore the capability differences between a guest user and users with an ArcGIS account.

 U.S. demographic data layers

-Standard ArcGIS for Power BI users can add the following demographic data reference layers to any of their map visualizations:
+ArcGIS for Power BI guest users can add the following demographic data reference layers to any map visualization:

 Demographic Description